jbnam/twists/README.md

 where $\text{Nm}$ from $\mathbb Q^+(\chi)$ to $\mathbb Q$ is the field norm.

 Notes:
-- The twists package uses the label of $E$ as the Cremona's elliptic curve label.
+- The twists package uses the label of $E$ as Cremona's elliptic curve label.
 - In computing $L_E^{\text{alg}}(\chi)$, the period lattice $\Omega^\pm$ is computed such that $\Omega^+ \in \mathbb R$ and $\Omega^- \in \mathbb R i$.

 [1] [Hershy Kisilevsky](https://www.concordia.ca/artsci/math-stats/faculty.html?fpid=hershy-kisilevsky) and [Jungbae Nam](https://jbnam.github.io/). *Small Algebraic Central Values of Twists of Elliptic L-Functions*, 2022 ([Preprint](https://arxiv.org/abs/2001.03547))

 ## 2) Data Conversion and Sample Data Archived

-Considering the cloud storage limit of Zenodo, the raw output data obtained by twists_clve are converted into Python compatible data format using Numpy and stored into Zenodo.
+Considering the cloud storage limit of Zenodo, the raw output data obtained by twists_clve are converted into Python-compatible data format using Numpy and stored in Zenodo.
 Thus, one is recommended to use twists_ailve on SageMath to read these sample data in Zenodo.
 The sample data can be downloaded from the author's Zenodo dataset archive.

 The hardware systems for obtaining these sample data are
-- OS: Rocky Linux 8.6 with 64 bit support
+- OS: Rocky Linux 8.6 with 64-bit support
 - Memory: 32 GB
 - CPU: Intel® Core™ i7-6700 CPU @ 3.40GHz × 8
 - GPU: NVIDIA GeForce ® GTX 1080 Ti

 For the sample data in Zenodo, we compute $L(E, 1, \chi)$ with a massive amount of precomputed $a_n$'s (as will be mentioned below in more detail) so that the errors of its real and imaginary part are at most $10^{-10}$.
-It implies that the values of $\alpha_\chi \in \mathbb R$ have at least correct first 4 digits.
+It implies that the values of $\alpha_\chi \in \mathbb R$ have at least the correct first 4 digits.

-Data file naming convensions for the sample data are
+Data file naming conventions for the sample data are
 - Raw data file generated by twists_clve: E_k_X_raw.dat
   where
   - E \- The Cremona label of $E$